-Laurence Davies joined the Royal Philharmonic Orchestra as Principal Horn in June 2008 having previously held this position with the Philharmonia Orchestra for 10 years.
-In both of these positions and as guest principal with the L.S.O. and the L.P.O. he has worked with many of the world’s leading musicians in the most prestigious concert halls at home and abroad.
+Laurence Davies has recently left the Royal Philharmonic Orchestra having joined as their Principal Horn in June 2008.
+He previously held the same position with the Philharmonia Orchestra for 10 years.
+In both of these positions and as guest principal with the L.S.O., L.P.O. and C.B.S.O he has worked with many of the world’s leading musicians in the most prestigious concert halls at home and abroad.
 During this time Laurence has also been invited to perform as concerto soloist most notably in Mozart’s 4th horn concerto which he played in the Dennis Brain 50th anniversary

 both with the RPO and Philharmonia’s own ensembles and with established groups such as

 Laurence has also been busy on the London studio scene over the last 20 years and can be

 heard on a great many film and TV scores from Willow up until most recently Goodbye Christopher Robin and Avengers: Infinity War.

 Laurence also has a BA in archaeology and classical studies and runs a tour company called Oldbury Tours (oldburytours.co.uk) from his home in Wiltshire.